wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

     }
     ```

-    Add a sibling filter that sets `Cache-Control: no-store` for token / PII endpoints, and one that sets `Clear-Site-Data` on the logout response.
+    Add a sibling filter that sets `Cache-Control: no-store` on token / PII endpoints and one that sets `Clear-Site-Data` on the logout response.

+    For **customer-themable surfaces** (IS authentication endpoints / login pages, IS My Account, APIM DevPortal) the same filter is wrong by default — customers theme these UIs with their own logos and may embed them.
+Use a relaxed variant that:

+    * Drops `Cross-Origin-Embedder-Policy: require-corp` so customer-hosted images and fonts load.
+    * Sets `Cross-Origin-Resource-Policy: cross-origin` (or omits CORP) on resources customers may embed.
+    * Keeps strict CSP (`frame-ancestors`, `object-src`, `base-uri`) and `Permissions-Policy`.
+    * Makes the embedded-image-origin allow-list configurable so operators can extend it for their customers.

+    **CSP nonce migration shape.** New admin UIs ship the strict nonce-based policy from day one — the bundler must emit no inline scripts and no inline event handlers.
+The legacy `/carbon/*` admin console still uses `unsafe-inline` in places that have not been migrated; when wiring CSP into a product that includes the legacy console, scope the strict policy to your new paths and apply a per-URL relaxed override to `/carbon/*` as a tracked hardening item until the legacy pages are migrated.
+Don't relax CSP globally to accommodate legacy.

     **Preventing browser caching of dynamic pages** — Carbon ships `URLBasedCachePreventionFilter` and `ContentTypeBasedCachePreventionFilter` in `org.wso2.carbon.ui.filters.cache`.
 Wire them into your webapp's `web.xml` when adding any dynamic page that carries sensitive content.
 Reference: [IS — Prevent Browser Caching](https://is.docs.wso2.com/en/latest/deploy/security/prevent-browser-caching/).

     **Server header** — override via `[transport.https.properties]` in `deployment.toml` so the response doesn't return `Server: WSO2 Carbon Server`.
 Reference: [IS — Configure Transport-Level Security](https://is.docs.wso2.com/en/latest/deploy/security/configure-transport-level-security/).

-    **Legacy considerations.** The legacy `/carbon/*` admin console emits `unsafe-inline` style and script in places that haven't been migrated.
-When migrating one of these pages, drop the per-URL override; until then, scope a looser CSP filter to that URL pattern as a tracked hardening item rather than relaxing the policy globally.
+    **Jaggery.** Jaggery is deprecated.
 New WSO2 features should not ship Jaggery applications; existing Jaggery surfaces should be migrated.

 === "Go services"

-    Ship the security-headers middleware from day one.
-Apply at the router root so every `http.Handler` is wrapped; per-route overrides (looser CSP for embedded widgets) live in the handler.
+    Ship the security-headers middleware at the router root from day one, with the headers that are always safe to default on, and operator-configurable settings for the ones that aren't.

+    * **Always default on** (no per-deployment decision needed): `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy`, `X-Frame-Options` for HTML responses, nonce-based CSP for HTML responses.
+    * **HSTS — off by default; operator opts in per deployment.** HSTS pins HTTPS in the browser cache for `max-age` seconds and is irreversible during that window; hardcoding it on breaks local dev. **Never hardcode `preload`** — it's a per-hostname commitment to the global preload list that no engineer can make on behalf of every future deployment.
+    * **COOP / COEP / CORP — depend on the surface.** Strict policy is correct for admin-only services; it breaks customer integrations on customer-themable surfaces and is inert on JSON-only APIs.
+Make the caller pick a surface profile.

     ```go
     package web